daaaaande/automate_DCC/README.md

 >> expect about ~ 20 minutes runtime per sample with 10 CPUs

 ## outfiles:
 - for each sample, it creates a directory where it is started where all outputfiles  from dcc and the three(!)
 STAR alignemnts will be, additionally if you utilize groups it copies the .tsv files from dcc_outreader.pl into there and creates a matrixmaker.pl matrix

+# this set of scripts is not mature